DarioKTS/tellMeY/README.md

 tY([[true, 'numb'], [42, 'int']]);  // ❌ TypeAssertionError: In argument 0: Expected Number, got Boolean
 tY_L([[true, 'numb']],[42, 'int']); // ⚠️ Logs warning, returns `[true, 42]`
 ```
+> Take notice of the structure of `TypeAssertionError` - it will help you identify the issue ('whY?').
 ### 🔗 Inline use
 ... you may want to:
 ```js